Geo-Distributed Active-Active Redis Applications with Conflict-free Replicated Databases (CRDB)

 |t6||SET key1 “d”|

-Learn more about synchronization for each supported data type and how to develop with them on RP.
+Learn more about synchronization for each supported data type and how to develop with them on RES.

 - Multi-master Replication (MMR): is the multi-directional replication that power the efficient replication required to achieve active-active concurrent writes in CRDBs.